Worshipped as gods in many ancient South American cultures, jaguars are powerful cats. They’re the kings of the Amazon Rainforest.

 - Top speed: 50 mph

 The jaguar is a compact, slender, and muscular animal.
 The pale yellow to tan-colored coat is uniquely marked with dark rosette spots.
-Their sides and the underbellies are lighter in color.
+Their sides and underbellies are lighter in color.
 Each spot is different, and they vary in shape.
 Rosettes may even include several dots instead of one.

 Marks on the head and neck are solid, while those on the tail combine together to form band-like markings.
 The spotted fur coat helps these big cats camouflage in areas that have dense vegetation and patchy shadows.